muratk3n/thirdwave/en/README.md

 ---

+Ethereum DApps arguably offers distributed apps but their platform emerged out of (another badly designed) crypto.
+Its founder is not an system architecture guy..
+I remember hearing performance issues a while back.
+Better to start clean slate for distributed apps, then plop on there whatever apps you like or need.

+---

 Crypto mining is there to encourage people to share their computing resources with the network right?
 First of all, Nano proved you can have a crypto without mining, but, let's say for u need computing